zetadeceleste/zetadeceleste/README.md

     <img src="https://cdn-icons-png.flaticon.com/512/732/732212.png" alt="HTML5" width="40" height="40"/>
 </div>

-<br />Passionate about continuous learning, I strive to deliver *pixel-perfect* designs with a focus on **SEO** and **Performance** optimization, essential for maintaining a high *Quality Score* for websites.
+<br />Passionate about continuous learning, I strive to deliver *pixel-perfect* designs with a focus on **SEO** and **Performance** optimization, essential for maintaining a high *Quality Score* for websites.<br />
-<br />I’m committed to the principles of 🌱 *Sustainable Software Engineering*: prioritizing best practices for clean code and resource optimization, both to minimize environmental impact and to smartly cut costs.
+<br />I’m committed to the principles of 🌱 *Sustainable Software Engineering*: prioritizing best practices for clean code and resource optimization, both to minimize environmental impact and to smartly cut costs.<br />
 <br />Additionally, I consider *Web Accessibility* a priority, ensuring an inclusive user experience by providing seamless access for individuals with disabilities.

 <br />📌 Currently based in Mendoza, Argentina.